mjspain12/simpla-pagejs/readme.md

 ## Get Setup

-First you need to clone or download this repo.
+First you need to clone or download this Github repo.

 Page.js can be installed through common package managers like npm or bower, but for this short tutorial we've opted to include the CDN to keep things simple.
 Open up `index.html` and you'll see we've incldued a CSS framework called Bulma.
 This way we get some styled components out of the box and things look a little nicer.